 I recently wrote about my experiences presenting at FocusOn Learning 2017 (you can read about them here).
 Part of my presentation pertained to branching scenarios, online simulations in which learners decide how to proceed in problem solving.
 Typically, learners get different narrative endings depending on the choices they made throughout the scenario.
 If they’re unhappy with the ending they got, or if they’re curious, they can replay the scenarios to see what would happen if they had chosen differently.
-(If you weren’t able to attend my conference sessions and are curious about the benefits of using this type of learning, you can watch a recording of a webinar I presented recently on this topic).

 There are many educational benefits to using this sort of experiential approach to adult education.
 One educational benefit that I tend to gloss over is engagement.
 That’s because engagement isn’t all that interesting to me from a theoretical perspective: if learners are paying attention and enjoy what they’re doing, they’re more likely to remember the content.
 It’s not exactly a genius insight.
 But I think it’s a mistake to pretend that adult education happens in a vacuum.
 Learners are engaged with the media that surrounds them, and it wouldn’t hurt instructional designers to take a few tips on how to create engaging content.

 Luckily for instructional designers, the field seems to be in step with the implementation of branching scenarios in other sorts of media.
 I recently read a New York Times article describing an episode of Puss in Boots that features branching (you can try this for yourself on Netflix on your TV or iOS device here.)
 I had to try this out for myself.
 I picked what I thought would be the hardest challenges for Puss to overcome, prompting him to say, “No matter how bad your day gets, it can always get worse.”
 Sorry, Puss!
 I got a good ending for him, though, so his hard work did not go unnoticed.